nathancarter/weblurch/doc/plan.md

 Plugin

- * Write a member that fetches a wiki page by name, extracts its `exports` metadata, and sends that metadata to a callback, or an error object if this fails.
  * Test it by saving a file to the wiki with some top-level groups, then calling this new function from the console to ensure that it extracts the metadata correctly.